Gayanukaa/VLM-Playground/README.md

 # VLM-Playground

-A comprehensive collection of code, datasets, and resources for Vision-Language Model research.
+A collection of code, datasets, and resources for Vision-Language Model research.

 ## Setup Runpod